Tooth Extractions

 Wisdom teeth are the very last teeth to develop, and they grow in the very back of the mouth.
 In most cases, you will start to feel these teeth emerge when you are in your late teens or early twenties.
 Almost everyone has these teeth removed.
 Many common reasons for their removal include: Inadequate space for the teeth to erupt in the mouth, difficult access to properly clean these teeth, inflammation of the gums around wisdom teeth, abnormal angulations of these teeth which can result in complications for the second molars, and severe infections that if occur can cause swelling of the airway and suffocation.
 Generally the risks of maintaining these teeth outweigh the benefits of maintaining them, so it is recommended to the majority of people to have them removed.

-• How to prevent dry socket after tooth extraction
+How to prevent dry sockets after tooth extraction?

-When you have a tooth extracted, you develop a blood clot shortly after the surgery to begin the healing process.
-If this blood clot becomes dislodged before your mouth has fully healed it can cause pain, this is called dry socket.
+After getting a tooth extracted, a blood clot forms to initiate the healing process.
+If the blood clot gets dislodged before your mouth is fully healed, it can cause pain, which is called a dry socket.
+To avoid dry sockets, you can follow these six tips:

-1. Avoid Straws or anything that creates a suction movement of air and cheek muscles.
+1. Avoid using straws or anything that creates suction movement of air and cheek muscles.

-2. Avoid smoking tobacco as fast inhalation can dislodge your blood clot and the chemicals may prevent healing or cause an infection.
+2. Refrain from smoking tobacco, as the chemicals and fast inhalation can dislodge the blood clot and prevent healing or cause an infection.

-3. Eat soft foods only like applesauce, yogurt, and mashed potatoes for the first one or two days.
+3. Stick to soft foods only, such as applesauce, yogurt, and mashed potatoes for the first one or two days.

 6. Follow your doctor’s instructions on proper oral care to improve recovery time.